Carbon-fiber reinforced polymer: Filament winding

+Cutting

+Carbon fiber-reinforced pre-pregs and dry carbon fiber textiles require precise cutting methods to maintain material integrity and reduce defects such as fiber pull-out, delamination and fraying of the cutting edge.
+CNC digital cutting systems equipped with drag and oscillating are often used to cut carbon fiber pre-pregs, and rotating knives are commonly used to process carbon fiber fabrics.
+Ultrasonic cutting is another method to cut CFRP pre-pregs and is particularly effective in reducing delamination by minimizing mechanical stress during the cutting process.
+Waterjet cutting can be the preferred method for thicker and multilayered polymer composites.

 Applications

-Applications for CFRP include the following:
+Applications for CFRPs include the following:

 Aerospace engineering

-The Airbus A350 XWB is built of 52% CFRP including wing spars and fuselage components, overtaking the Boeing 787 Dreamliner, for the aircraft with the highest weight ratio for CFRP, which is 50%.
-This was one of the first commercial aircraft to have wing spars made from composites.
-The Airbus A380 was one of the first commercial airliners to have a central wing-box made of CFRP; it is the first to have a smoothly contoured wing cross-section instead of the wings being partitioned span-wise into sections.
+The Airbus A350 XWB is 53% CFRP including wing spars and fuselage components, overtaking the Boeing 787 Dreamliner, for the aircraft with the highest weight ratio for CFRP at 50%.
+It was one of the first commercial aircraft to have wing spars made from composites.
+The Airbus A380 was one of the first commercial airliners to have a central wing-box made of CFRP and the first with a smoothly contoured wing cross-section instead of partitioning it span-wise into sections.
 This flowing, continuous cross section optimises aerodynamic efficiency.
 Moreover, the trailing edge, along with the rear bulkhead, empennage, and un-pressurised fuselage are made of CFRP.

-However, many delays have pushed order delivery dates back because of problems with the manufacture of these parts.
-Many aircraft that use CFRP have experienced delays with delivery dates due to the relatively new processes used to make CFRP components, whereas metallic structures have been studied and used on airframes for years, and the processes are relatively well understood.
-A recurrent problem is the monitoring of structural ageing, for which new methods are constantly investigated, due to the unusual multi-material and anisotropic nature of CFRP.
+However, delays have pushed order delivery dates back because of manufacturing problems.
+Many aircraft that use CFRPs have experienced delays with delivery dates due to the relatively new processes used to make CFRP components, whereas metallic structures are better understood.
+A recurrent problem is the monitoring of structural ageing, for which new methods are required, due to the unusual multi-material and anisotropic nature of CFRPs.

 In 1968 a Hyfil carbon-fiber fan assembly was in service on the Rolls-Royce Conways of the Vickers VC10s operated by BOAC.

-Specialist aircraft designers and manufacturers Scaled Composites have made extensive use of CFRP throughout their design range, including the first private crewed spacecraft Spaceship One.
-CFRP is widely used in micro air vehicles (MAVs) because of its high strength to weight ratio.
+Specialist aircraft designers and manufacturers Scaled Composites have made extensive use of CFRPs throughout their design range, including the first private crewed spacecraft Spaceship One.
+CFRPs are widely used in micro air vehicles (MAVs) because of their high strength-to-weight ratio.

+Airbus then moved to adopt CFRTP, because it can be reshaped and reprocessed after forming, can be manufactured faster, has higher impact resistance, is recyclable and remoldable, and has lower processing costs.